PinataMostGrim/grimagents_cli/readme.md

 grimagent's log file is written into `grim-agents\logs` by default, but this can be changed in `settings.py`.

-Bayesian search will output the best configuration discovered into a yaml file named `'bayes_config.yaml` next to the trainer config file used for the search.
-If the `--bayes-save` argument is used, a log file will be automatically generated with a timestamp in a folder next to the trainer config file.
-Likewise, the `--bayes-load` argument will look for log files in the same folder.
+Bayesian search will write the best configuration discovered into a yaml file named `bayes_config.yaml` next to the trainer config file used for the search.
+If the `--bayes-save` argument is used, an observations log file will be automatically generated with a timestamp in a folder next to the trainer config file.
+Likewise, the `--bayes-load` argument will load log files form the same folder.
+The folder name generated will take the form `<run_id>_bayes`.
+This folder should be cleared or deleted before beginning a new Bayesian search.